A Grand Instrument

 The great organ has been revised and enlarged over the years to accommodate the changing needs of the Cathedral: view the great organ’s specifications (PDF).

 Organists who are interested in appearing on our series are encouraged to apply.
-Please send the following materials through postal mail (do not submit your application electronically):
+Please send the following materials either electronically or through postal mail:

 - an unedited recording of a public organ recital performed in the last two years